 The plan also includes information about the process of applying to conduct research.

-The department has identified eight priority research themes 597K to focus research in areas that will optimise education and training service outcomes in Queensland.
+The department has identified eight priority research themes 553K to focus research in areas that will optimise education service outcomes and facilitate the achievement of the Queensland Government Our Future State: Advancing Queensland's Priorities plan.
 While we assess all research applications on their merit, we are particularly looking for applications that align with the priorities outlined below.

-- Health and wellbeing - understanding the impact of health and wellbeing on teaching and learning and improving outcomes.
+- Health and wellbeing - understanding and enhancing health and wellbeing for teaching and learning.

-- Pedagogy, curriculum and assessment - identified evidence-based, relevant and effective learning, teaching and assessment practices for early childhood education and care, schooling and training in Queensland.
+- Pedagogy, curriculum and assessment - identifing effective learning, teaching and assessment practices.

-- Leadership, expertise and support - pursuing excellence in staff leadership and expertise.
-Supporting Queensland's early childhood education and care, school and VET leaders and educators.
+- Leadership, expertise and support - pursuing excellence in staff leadership and expertise, and supporting educators.

-- Transitions, pathways and lifelong learning - creating successful transitions from home to early childhood education and care, school, training, further education, employment and lifelong learning.
+- Transitions, pathways and lifelong learning - creating successful transitions between home, education, university, employment and lifelong learning.

 ^ Top of page